MyPureCloud/user-provisioning-scripts-js/README.md

    - You can also set the above environment variables in .env file.

 5. To run the test cases, you can run: `npm run test`
-6. To run the actual code, you can change to the src directory and run: `node user-provisioning.js ../data/userdata.csv`
+6. To run the actual code, you can change to the src directory and run: `node user-provisioning.js ../data/userdata.csv`.
+Change the environment in authenticateapi.js if using a cloud environment other than mypurecloud.com.

    **Notes**:
    - This code creates a user in your actual organization and assigns the user to a group and a role.
 Be aware that this tutorial code shows how to provision users in your own environment.
 It has minimal error handling and no rollback logic if something goes wrong.